Rich and creamy vegan salted caramel ice cream topped with a gorgeous caramel sauce. The perfect contrast between salty and sweet.

 - Allow to cool completely before use.

-- Keep in an airtight jar in the fridge where it will keep for up to 2 weeks.
+- Keep the sauce in an airtight jar in the fridge where it will keep for up to 2 weeks.

 - Prep time does not include chilling the mixture or time spent setting in the freezer.

-- Nutritional information is for ice cream only and doesn't include the sauce.
+- Nutritional information includes both ice cream and salted caramel sauce.